montaguegabe/tiny-python/README.md

 - `global_vars`: Dictionary of global variables to make available
 - `allowed_functions`: List of functions that may be called

 Returns a dictionary containing all local variables created during execution.
-The executor instance is stored in the returned dictionary under the key `"__executor__"`, which provides access to `executor.last_result` for the value of the last expression.

 ## Supported Operations